 About Collector's Key

-Collector's Key started the way a lot of good things do.
-Out of frustration with the alternatives.
+Collector's Key started out of frustration with the alternatives.

-I've been collecting coins in some form for over twenty years.
-What started as an afternoon hobby with my grandfather has turned into a lifelong pursuit, and somewhere along the way the tools I was using to manage my collection stopped keeping up.
-I had albums at home, photos scattered across my phone, a spreadsheet that was getting unwieldy, and a notebook I could never find when I actually needed it.
-Every time I was at a coin show, browsing a local shop, or sitting at the kitchen table with a box of rolls, the same problem came up: do I already have this one?
+I've been collecting in some form for over twenty years.
+What started as an afternoon hobby with my grandfather has stayed with me, and somewhere along the way the tools I was using to manage my collection stopped keeping up.
+I had albums at home, photos scattered across my phone, a spreadsheet that was getting unwieldy, and a notebook I could never find when I needed it.
+Whether I was at a coin show, browsing a local shop, or sitting at the kitchen table with a box of rolls, the same questions kept coming up.
+Do I already have this one?
 What condition is the one I have?
 Is this an upgrade or a duplicate?

 How it started

 At the time, I was mostly in it for the time I got to spend with him.
-I didn't realize I was learning to look closely at dates and mintmarks, to appreciate coins that had been circulating for a century, or to understand that every coin had a story attached to it.
-Where it was made, how many survived, whose hands it passed through to end up in a paper roll in our small town.
+I didn't realize I was learning to look closely at dates and mintmarks, or to take seriously coins that had been in circulation for a century.
+And it hadn't occurred to me yet that each coin came with its own story: where it was made, how many survived, whose hands it passed through to end up in a paper roll in our small town.

 What this site is

 The site is free to use.
 There's no paywall on features, no "upgrade to see your own photos," no locked content.
-The only paid option is additional storage space for users who upload a large number of high-resolution coin photos and need more room than the free tier provides.
-That exists to help offset hosting and infrastructure costs.
-The site is also supported by advertising.
+The only paid option is extra storage for users who upload a lot of high-resolution photos and need more room than the free tier provides.
+That helps cover hosting and infrastructure costs.
+The site also runs ads and sponsored listings.

 Whether you're working on a complete set of Morgan dollars or you just pulled a Buffalo nickel out of a roll and want to know what you've got, this site is for you.